How OrtoClima Works

 Where the guidance comes from

-OrtoClima starts from public, checkable sources, including NASA POWER for historical climate, ISTAT for municipality data, and GeoNames to connect each municipality to a geographic position.
-Those inputs are turned into practical guidance with simple rules about crop needs.
+OrtoClima starts from public, checkable sources, then turns them into practical guidance with simple rules about crop needs.

 The pages do not replace local experience or observing your own garden.
 Use them as a compass: if the soil is still cold and wet, waiting can be better; if you grow in a sheltered, sunny spot, you may have a few days of advantage.